 The project brings together scientists from Murdoch University and the Departments of Water and Environmental Regulation and Biodiversity, Conservation and Attractions in a collaborative effort to study the relationship between the different variables across a range of habitats within the wetland system.

 The study includes seasonal monitoring of waterbirds, their food sources (aquatic plants, benthic macroinvertebrates and fish) and water regime (water levels and water quality).
 Monitoring is undertaken within five habitat zones across the Vasse Wonnerup wetland system (Upper Vasse estuary, lower Vasse estuary, Wonnerup Inlet, lower Wonnerup estuary and upper Wonnerup estuary).
-The study commenced in March 2017 and will be completed in June 2020.
-In September 2019, Water Minister Dave Kelly released the report A Year on the Vasse-Wonnerup Wetlands – An Ecological Snapshot.
+The study commenced in March 2017 and is ongoing under the current program.

 The Black Bream recruitment study aims to monitor and assess the recovery of Black Bream in the Vasse Wonnerup wetlands after a major fish kill in April 2013 and to better understand the causes of poor breeding and survival of juvenile Bream in the years after the event.